immanuelfodor/xmpp-muc-message-gateway/README.md

-# XMPP Message Gateway
+# XMPP MUC Message Gateway

 A simple Docker-based microservice that forwards a JSON object received in an HTTP POST request to an XMPP MUC room ([XEP-0045](https://xmpp.org/extensions/xep-0045.html)) through a `TLSv1.2` client connection using the [SleekXMPP](https://sleekxmpp.readthedocs.io/en/latest/) Python lib.
 Supports multiple rooms and sender aliases with different associated URLs, e.g, one for Grafana, another for `curl`, and so on.
+Can convert JSON to YAML for better message readability.
 Easy installation with `docker-compose`.

 ## Table of contents <!-- omit in toc -->